 Northwood Acres Play Park

 The Town Council took over the management of parts of the country park in 2018.
 Furthermore, we will gradually assume responsibility for the successive phases as they are signed off.
-The areas currently being managed by the Town Council are Phases 1 and 2 of the Country Park (N.B. these are not the same as building phases 1 and 2).
+The areas currently being managed by the Town Council are Phases 1 , 2 and 3 of the Country Park (N.B. these are not the same as building phases 1 and 2).
 Consequently, we are responsible for overseeing hedgerows, grounds maintenance (carried out by appointed contractors), the drainage basins and amenities infrastructure.
-Barbeques are to be installed in Phase 2 of the country park for communal use, we will keep you updated on this.
+Barbeques have been installed in Phase 2 of the country park for communal use.

 PUBLIC OPEN SPACE